 Our menus certainly include the usual burgers, pizza and wings, as well as the much adored quesadillas, tacos, shawarma, and spanokopitas, to name a few.
 The only difference though, is that nothing is as it sounds.
 Our pizzas are loaded with the trendiest of toppings ranging from panner tikka, grilled veggies and the occasional tandoori chicken slices.
 Our quesadillas and tacos lack in cheesiness, but gear up in heat.
 And our burgers, well, let’s just say it would make that saree-clad grannie and her denim-donned teenage grandson, very happy campers!

-MIX potatoes with chopped onions, spices, salt and coriander leaves.
+Mix potatoes, onions, coriander leaves, spices and salt to combine everything well.
 Form into thin circular patties and set aside.

-DIP each patty in bread crumbs to coat all over, and shallow fry till crisp on both sides.
+Dip each patty into bread crumbs to coat all over, and shallow fry till crisp on both sides.

-SANDWICH between warm buns, and serve with a side of tangy Tamarind Chutney or any relish of choice.
+Sandwich between warm buns, and serve with a side of tangy Tamarind Chutney or any relish/toppings of your choice.